isomerpages/moe-bpghs/_holistic-education/Mother Tongue.md

 ![](/images/Screenshot_2024_06_27_at_11_56_02.png)

-**(MLEP-Sec) Malay Language Elective Programme at Secondary School Level**
+ <strong><u>(MLEP-Sec) Malay Language Elective Programme at Secondary School Level </u></strong>

-The Malay Language Elective Programme at Secondary School Level (MLEP-Sec) aims to nurture promising students to attain a high level of language proficiency in Malay, enhance their understanding of Malay literature and develop academically able students to become effectively bilingual so as to better serve the needs of our nation.
+The Malay Language Elective Programme at Secondary School Level (MLEP-Sec) aims to nurture promising students to attain a high level of language proficiency in Malay, enhance their understanding of Malay literature and develop academically able students to become effectively bilingual so as to better serve the needs of our nation.&nbsp;

-The 2-year programme (Secondary 3 and 4) is for students who offer ‘O’ Level Literature in Malay, in either full or elective.
+The 2-year programme (Secondary 3 and 4) is for students who offer ‘O’ Level Literature in Malay, in either full or elective.&nbsp;

 Activities: